 Fast chemical ionization mass spectrometry can be used to simultaneously analyze hundreds of volatiles found in crude oil, with little to no sample preparation.
 Careful selection of a reagent ion such as ammonium (NH4+) can enable targeted analysis of select groups of compounds present at trace levels, while avoiding matrix effects.

-Online Petroleum VOC Analysis Using the Vocus PTR-TOF
+Online Petroleum VOC Analysis Using the Vocus CI-TOF

 - Highest sensitivity available with sub-ppt limits of detection

 - High mass resolving power enables identification of individual compounds within complex mixtures